JochenFM/MS3_VideoLibrary/TESTING.md

 ```

 - Solution: running `app.py` through Flake8 does not show this to be an error.

+**Collapsibles on the for loop were not initialized except the first one which was hard coded in HTML

+You're not technically finding all collapsibles, and iterating over them to initialize them.
+﻿

+Try perhaps something using .querySelectorAll()
+﻿
+﻿Something like:
+﻿const collapsibles = document.querySelectorAll('.collapsible');
+﻿M.Collapsible.init(collapsibles);

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>